Maxplayz7566/Chaotic-Inventors/README.md

 ### Running on windows,

-Install all necessary package, and run start.bat.
+Install all necessary package, and run `start.bat`.

 ### Running on Unix `Mac/Linux`,